-Sanyo recently released the Pedal Juice rechargeable battery pack for guitar pedals, which is a good idea.
+A while back, Sanyo released the Pedal Juice rechargeable battery pack for guitar pedals.
+I believe it has since been discontinued, but there are others out there (Pedaltrain has one, IIRC).
+Anyway, this is a good idea.
 You won’t have to search for a mains outlet where you place the pedalboard on stage, and you won’t get any hum from AC ripple (more about that here), as the power source is a battery.
 But there are drawbacks, of course.
-For one, the cost – the Pedal Juice costs more than quite a few power supplies (even ones with isolated outputs, which it doesn’t have).
+For one, the cost – the Pedal Juice did cost more than quite a few power supplies (even ones with isolated outputs, which it doesn’t have).

 But if the battery pack idea tickles your fancy, you can easily put one together yourself.
 Here’s how to do it: